InsomniumBR/visa-beeper/README.md

 ## Mapping other cities / offices

-Just got to your developer console at your browser, and check the "Network" tab, when manipulating the options (selecting the city/office) you will see the codes on the request's urls.
+Just go to your developer console at your browser, and check the "Network" tab, when manipulating the options (selecting the city/office) you will see the codes on the request's urls.

 ## No Warranty